lines-org/lines-resources/documentation/make-a-gtfs-feed/index.md

 ## Examples

-- **From PDF to GTFS - Demo for Aveiro Bus Line 11** (Python): learn how to extract a schedule from a PDF file and the location of stops from a geographic database, and create a valid GTFS feed from it.
+### From PDF to GTFS - Demo for Aveiro Bus Line 11 (Python)

+Learn how to extract a schedule from a PDF file and the location of stops from a geographic database, and create a valid GTFS feed from it.
   - Used **PDF Wrapper** and **STePP Wrapper** toolkits to extract the data.
   - Used **GTFS Entities** models to create the GTFS feed.
   - All files available in the repository ([link](https://github.com/lines-org/lines-resources/tree/main/demo/python/from-pdf-to-gtfs)).
   - Step-by-step instructions in the Jupyter Notebook `src/demo.ipynb` ([link](https://github.com/lines-org/lines-resources/tree/main/demo/python/from-pdf-to-gtfs/main/src/demo.ipynb)).

+## Using the Portal and API

+Once you have created your GTFS feed, you can add it to the Portal or API to make it available for use to everyone.

+- For the **Portal**, see the [Portal documentation]( /documentation/portal/index.md) to create and upload your feed in ZIP format.
+- For the **API**, see the [API documentation]( /documentation/api/index.md) to create and upload your feed, either in ZIP format or using the entity endpoints.